Learning residue level protein dynamics with multiscale Gaussians: Experiments

 Beyond accuracy, \textsc{DynaProt-M}’s marginals can also provide functional insight.
 Many proteins are considered to be undruggable as their \textit{apo} form may not display a clear binding pocket.
 However, the druggable pocket may only become apparent after the drug is bound (\textit{holo} form)--a so called ``cryptic pocket."
 Identification of cryptic pockets is therefore an important task in drug discovery \citep{mou2025discovery, hollingsworth2019cryptic,comitani2018exploring}.

-As a case study, we sought to investigate \textsc{DynaProt}'s ability in cryptic pocket identification for the enzyme adenylosuccinate synthetase.
-As indicated in \cite{mellerPredictingLocationsCryptic2023}, this enzyme is known to exhibit a cryptic pocket and both the \textit{apo} and \textit{holo} forms are available in the PDB (\texttt{1ADE} / \texttt{1CIB}).
+As a case study, we sought to investigate \textsc{DynaProt}'s ability in cryptic pocket identification for the enzyme adenylosuccinate synthetase, as it is known to exhibit a cryptic pocket \citep{mellerPredictingLocationsCryptic2023} and both the \textit{apo} and \textit{holo} forms are available in the PDB (\texttt{1ADE} / \texttt{1CIB}).

 We applied \textsc{DynaProt-M} to zero shot predict the marginal Gaussians on the \textit{apo} form.
 When we look at the predictions, we notice two features (Figure \ref{fig:cryptic_pocket}).
 First, the residues with the largest variance are exactly those that encompass the binding pocket.
 Second, more than just the magnitude of the Gaussians, the directionality is consistent with a potential pocket opening motion (when compared with the \textit{holo} form \texttt{1CIB}).
 These early results suggest the potential of \textsc{DynaProt}'s utility in cryptic pocket discovery, but a systematic exploration is left for future work.